origindesign/docs/docs/drupal.md

 The following commands will:

 - Navigate to the webroot directory
-- Creating a Drupal 8 project into webroot/origindrop/ folder
+- Create a Drupal 8 project into webroot/origindrop/ folder
 - Download the docker setup from Origin Docker repository into your new project directory.
 - Install docker containers locally (a LEMP stack working with Nginx, Php 7, MariaDB, PhpMyAdmin and mailhog)
-- Check everything is working fine

 ```shell
 cd /webroot